SAP-samples/teched2025-DT261/exercises/ex01/README.md

 ## 🔍 Description

 In this exercise, we will extend the behavior of an extensible RAP BO.
-That means we will add a validation, a determination and side-effects to the behavior of the RAP BO by using an extenstion.
+That means we will add a validation, a determination and side-effects to the behavior of the RAP BO by using an extension.

 ![BDEF Extension](images/Extensibility_Extend_the_behavior.png)